 Japanese rice vinegar is mild and mellow with a hint of sweetness.
 It’s one of the essential ingredients in Japanese cooking, and the Japanese use it in salad dressings, pickles, marinades, sauces, and simmered dishes.

-Japanese rice vinegar (米酢), also known as rice wine vinegar, is a fermented condiment consisting of fermented rice or sake lees.
+Japanese rice vinegar (米酢), or rice wine vinegar, is a fermented condiment of fermented rice or sake lees.
 It is sweeter, milder, and less acidic than western vinegar.

 Table of contents